Important Notice: We don’t offer Sperm Donation Service

 Consult with Dr. Farooq Nasim Bhatti for Expert Care

 For men in Pakistan struggling with sexual health issues or infertility, Dr. Farooq Nasim Bhatti is a highly qualified and experienced sexologist who can provide personalized care.
-As the first diplomate of the American Board of Sexology in Pakistan, Dr. Bhatti has extensive expertise in diagnosing and treating a wide range of male reproductive disorders in Pakistan.
+As the first diplomate of the American Board of Sexology in Pakistan, Dr. Farooq Nasim Bhatti has extensive expertise in diagnosing and treating a wide range of male reproductive disorders in Pakistan.

 If you are facing difficulties with sexual function or fertility, scheduling a consultation with Dr. Farooq Nasim Bhatti can be an important first step towards achieving your goal of fatherhood.
 His Clinic also declared as a best iui center in pakistan.
 With his compassionate care and evidence-based approach, Dr. Bhatti can guide you through the process of understanding and addressing any underlying issues impacting your reproductive health.